|

 Film

-Excerpts from THELMA AND LOUISE (1991) Directed by Ridley Scott
+Thelma and Louise (1991) Directed by Ridley Scott - watch

-Excerpts from DESERT HEARTS (1985) Directed by Donna Deitch
+Desert Hearts (1985) Directed by Donna Deitch - in class

 Suggested Reading